-MYTH- UPVC Windows and doors are costlier than wooden or, aluminium windows & doors ?
+MYTH- UPVC/Aluminium system windows and doors are costlier than conventional wooden or, aluminium windows & doors ?

-Fact :- This is not True – UPVC windows & doors profile systems are not costlier than high quality wooden & aluminium windows profile systems.
+Fact :- This is not True – UPVC windows & doors/ Aluminium profile systems are not costlier than conventional wooden & aluminium windows.
 Its high end fittings makes it costlier than wooden & aluminium windows. e.g Multi point locking is not available with wooden & aluminium windows.( check Video)

 It has longer life span than wooden or, aluminium doors & windows. so if you compare pricing of upvc profile systems than compare it with good quality wooden & aluminium profile systems.You will find it is cheaper but Quality fittings makes uPVC costlier as compare to wood or, aluminum.

 MYTH – UPVC Windows & Doors are not fire safe?